heimrichhannot/contao-news-bundle/README.md

 ### Social stats

 Searches _Facebook_, _Twitter_ and _Google Plus_ for share counts.
 Also count number of comments on _Disqus_ and number of visitors by _Google Analytics_.
-To use is, just call `hundh.news.socialstats` from a cronjob periodically.
+To use is, just call `huh.news.socialstats` from a cronjob periodically.

 Full available config for your `config.yml`: